World stocks nurse a New Year's hangover as growth worries persist

 European shares were knocked lower and Wall Street equity futures fell two percent, after U.S. equities closed 2018 with the worst losses since the 2008 global crisis.

-MSCI’s index of world shares dropped 0.4 percent .MIWD0000PUS as weak manufacturing-activity surveys across Asia were followed by disappointing numbers in the euro zone.
+MSCI’s index of world shares dropped 0.4 percent as weak manufacturing-activity surveys across Asia were followed by disappointing numbers in the euro zone.

 China in particular saw factory activity contracting for the first time in over two years.
-Mainland Chinese shares .CSI300 fell 1.2 percent and S&P 500 futures ESc1 gave up early gains.
+Mainland Chinese shares fell 1.2 percent and S&P 500 futures gave up early gains.

 The gloom continued in Europe, where the Purchasing Managers’ Index for the euro zone reached its lowest since February 2016.
 Future output PMIs were at a six-year low.

-A pan-European share index tumbled 1.3 percent , led by 2 percent-plus losses in Paris .FCHI, as France's PMI fell in December for the first time in two years.
+A pan-European share index tumbled 1.3 percent, led by 2 percent-plus losses in Paris, as France’s PMI fell in December for the first time in two years.

 “It’s a continuation of the worries over growth.
 You can see them in the Asian numbers, which all confirm that we have passed peak growth levels,” said Tim Graf, chief macro strategist at State Street Global Advisors.